cjdbarlow/Part-One/baroreceptors.md

 This curve is left-shifted in children and neonates, and right-shifted in chronic hypertension, though this is reversible.

 ##Hormonal control
-Atrial stretch receptors also excrete ANP (Atrial Natriuretic Peptide), which reduces blood pressure in the following ways:
+Atrial stretch receptors also excrete ANP, which reduces blood pressure in the following ways:
 * Increased GFR
   ANP constricts the efferent arteriole and dilates of the afferent arteriole.
 This subsequently inhibits renin secretion through increased hydrostatic pressure at the JGA and increased Na<sup>+</sup> and Cl<sup>-</sup> delivery to the macula densa.
 * Decreased aldosterone